Hythei/JS_DOM_Project/readme.md

 - [Brocode](https://www.youtube.com/@BroCodez)
 - Past workshops
 - ChatGPT to acquiant myself with new technologies and methods (i.e. JSON and localStorage).
 - CoPilot to find Typos.
-Most of the project was done with auto-completion/suggestions disabled to encourage personal engagement and problem-solving, however, I did turn it on for the sake of documentation.
+Most of the project was done with auto-completion/suggestions disabled to encourage personal engagement and problem-solving, however, at the later stages of the project when all the functionalities had been implemented and proven working I came to the conclusion that turning it on would help with documentation.

 ## License
 Choose a license for your project by following this [guide](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).